Constructing Interpretable Features from Compositional Neuron Groups: Activation Decomposition with SNMF

 \paragraph{Activation update} Keeping \(Z\) fixed, the non-negative activation matrix \(Y\) is updated using the multiplicative rule derived from the \texttt{SNMF} objective:

 where \([X]_{+}\) (\([X]_{-}\)) denotes the element-wise positive (negative) part of \(X\), and \(\odot\) is the Hadamard product.
 This update preserves the non-negativity of \(Y\).

-\paragraph{Sparsity and Normalization} We impose an $\ell_0$ constraint during training by applying a hard winner-take-all (WTA) operator to every column of \(Z\), keeping only the largest \(p\%\) of entries (by absolute value) and zeroing the remainder.
-In our experiments we used $p=1$.
-To stabilize training we normalize every column of \(Y\) to unit \(\ell_2\) norm and rescale the corresponding column of \(Z\) so that \(ZY\) is unchanged.
-The sparsity method is adapted from \citet{PEHARZ201238}, who employed a similar approach for enforcing sparsity in Non-negative Matrix Factorization.
+\paragraph{Sparsity and Normalization} We enforce sparsity in the feature matrix \(Z\) using a hard winner-take-all (WTA) operator: at each training step, only the top \(p\%\) of entries (by absolute value) are retained per column, with all others zeroed.
+Unless otherwise stated, we use \(p = 1\%\).
+To stabilize training, each column of the activation matrix \(Y\) is normalized to unit \(\ell_2\) norm, and the corresponding column of \(Z\) is rescaled accordingly to keep the product \(ZY\) unchanged.
+This method is adapted from \citet{PEHARZ201238}, who use a similar approach for sparsity in Non-negative Matrix Factorization.

+\textbf{Sensitivity to Sparsity.} We evaluate the effect of varying the WTA threshold (\(p \in \{1\%, 5\%, 10\%\}\)) on Llama-3.1 8B.
+As shown below, the \(p = 1\%\) setting used in the paper remains optimal across both concept detection and causal steering metrics:

+The 1\% setting provides the best trade-off between sparsity and performance, validating its selection as default in our main experiments.